abajwa-hw/security-workshops/Setup-knox-22.md

   - [Knox exercises to check Hive setup](https://github.com/abajwa-hw/security-workshops/blob/master/Setup-knox-22.md#knox-exercises-to-check-hive-setup)
   - [Download data over HTTPS via Knox/Hive](https://github.com/abajwa-hw/security-workshops/blob/master/Setup-knox-22.md#download-data-over-https-via-knoxhive)

-**Note: if this were a multi-node cluster, you would run these steps on the host running Knox**

 ###### Configure Knox to use IPA